-- give a satisfactory explanation of any gaps in employment - provide a satisfactory explanation of any anomalies or discrepancies in the information available to recruiters - declare any information that is likely to appear on a DBS check (via the criminal record self-declaration form) - provide a childcare disqualification declaration form if and when required - demonstrate their capacity to safeguard and protect the welfare of children and young people - demonstrate how they meet the job description and person specification - all applicants who are invited to interview will be asked to bring original evidence of their identity, address, right to work in the UK, relevant qualifications and a completed Criminal Convictions Self-Declaration form.
+- Give a satisfactory explanation of any gaps in employment. - Provide a satisfactory explanation of any anomalies or discrepancies in the information available to recruiters. - Declare any information that is likely to appear on a DBS check (via the criminal record self-declaration form). - Provide a childcare disqualification declaration form if and when required - Demonstrate their capacity to safeguard and protect the welfare of children and young people. - Demonstrate how they meet the job description and person specification. - All candidates who are invited to interview will be asked to bring original evidence of their identity, address, right to work in the UK, relevant qualifications and a completed Criminal Convictions Self-Declaration form.